Civil Procedure on the Multistate Essay Exam: Highly Tested Topics and Tips

 This is not shocking to us because Civil Procedure was added as a Multistate Bar Exam (MBE) subject in February 2015.
 We suspect that the National Conference of Bar Examiners (NCBE) feels more comfortable not including Civil Procedure on the Multistate Essay Exam now since it is tested on the MBE.
 Thus, we expect to see it tested less and less.
 However, you should still be very well versed in Civil Procedure.
 Not only will you see 25 scored MBE questions covering the subject but it is still the most highly tested Multistate Essay Exam subject, even if it is tested a little less than it used to be.

 Civil Procedure generally is tested on its own but occasionally it is combined with Conflict of Laws.
-It was recently combined with Conflict of Laws in July 2017, February 2012, and February 2009.

 2. Be aware of the highly tested Civil Procedure issues